 Hi!
 I’m Cassie Bridgforth, The Farmer’s Daughter.
-I’m a wife, yogi, wellness warrior, wannabe helicopter pilot, vegetable enthusiast, and a closet country girl.
+I’m a mother, wife, wellness warrior, vegetable enthusiast, certified yoga instructor, part-time crossfitter, and a wannabe minimalist.

 Let me introduce myself.

 I grew up in Chelsea, Oklahoma, a small town in the northeastern part of the state.
 When I say small, I mean population 2,000 small.
 I lived on a cattle ranch.
-Weekends were spent working cattle, painting fence, and cleaning barns.
-In the summer it was baling hay and spending long, hot days at Grand Lake.
-Growing up on a ranch we ate the beef we raised; used eggs from my great-uncle, Punk; vegetables came from my grandparents garden; and spread jelly on our toast made by my great-grandma, Jewel.
+I didn’t realize it at the time but small town, ranch life was the greatest introduction to food I could’ve asked for – we ate the beef we raised; eggs from my great-uncle, Punk; and vegetables came from my grandparents garden.
+About as local as it gets.

 After high school I moved to Norman, OK, to attend the University of Oklahoma.
 I received my Bachelors of Art in Advertising and went on to use it at an ad agency in Oklahoma City.
 I wore heels and real pants everyday.
 My, how times have changed.